 reactivation of latent cytomegalovirus (CMV) or introduction of the

 virus through donor cells or tissues in transplant recipients.
-The investigational product is currently in a pivotal Phase 3 clinical trial and a Phase 2 trial; proof-of-concept in achieving CMV
+The investigational product is currently in a pivotal Phase 3 clinical trial.
+Proof-of-concept in achieving CMV

 viral load reduction has now been shown in susceptible hematopoietic cell transplant (HCT) patients.

 In July 2011, Vical entered into license agreements with Astellas Pharma Inc. granting Astellas an exclusive, worldwide, royalty-bearing license to develop and commercialize ASP0113 for the control and prevention of cytomegalovirus infection in immunocompromised patients, including transplant recipients, and transplant donors.
 Under the agreements, Astellas is responsible for further development and commercialization, including all costs.
 Vical will provide assistance to Astellas with ASP0113-related manufacturing, regulatory and certain development activities, for which Astellas will reimburse all of Vical's future costs, including personnel and external expenses.
 Vical will receive up to $130 million in total upfront and milestone payments through commercial launch, including $25 million upfront and $10 million upon finalization of the Phase 3 trial design.
 Vical has an option to co-promote ASP0113 in the United States, and is entitled to receive double-digit royalties on net sales.
-The companies initiated a multinational Phase 3 registration trial of ASP0113 in HCT recipients in June 2013 and a Phase 2 trial in solid organ transplant (SOT) recipients in December 2013.
+The companies expect topline data from a multinational Phase 3 registration trial of ASP0113 in HCT recipients in the fourth quarter of 2017.

 Currently there is no marketed CMV vaccine.
 The only approved antiviral treatment for CMV in HCT patients is Cytovene®